MicrosoftDocs/sql-docs/docs/t-sql/statements/create-statistics-transact-sql.md

 SAMPLE cannot be used with the FULLSCAN option.
 When neither SAMPLE nor FULLSCAN is specified, the query optimizer uses sampled data and computes the sample size by default.

-We recommend against specifying 0 PERCENT or 0 ROWS.
-When 0 PERCENT or ROWS is specified, the statistics object is created but does not contain statistics data.
+We recommend against specifying `0 PERCENT` or `0 ROWS`.
+When `0 PERCENT` or `0 ROWS` is specified, the statistics object is created, but does not contain statistics data.

 #### PERSIST_SAMPLE_PERCENT = { ON | OFF }
 When **ON**, the statistics will retain the creation sampling percentage for subsequent updates that do not explicitly specify a sampling percentage.
 When **OFF**, statistics sampling percentage will get reset to default sampling in subsequent updates that do not explicitly specify a sampling percentage.
 The default is **OFF**.